Club Feast raises $3.5M to help restaurants deliver meals that only cost $5.99 – TechCrunch

 Club Feast, a startup with a more affordable approach to meal delivery, is announcing that it has raised $3.5 million in seed funding led by General Catalyst.

-The company was founded by Atallah Atallah, Gazi Atallah and Chris Miao.
-The basic concept is pretty simple: Restaurant delivery that only costs $5.99 per dish — cheaper that almost anything you’d find on other delivery services.
+The company was founded by Atallah Atallah, Ghazi Atallah and Chris Miao.
+The basic concept is pretty simple: Restaurant delivery that only costs $5.99 per dish — cheaper than almost anything you’d find on other delivery services.
 (The startup also charges diners a $2 delivery fee, as well as a $1 fee for single meal orders.)

 Atallah Atallah, who previously co-founded restaurant rewards company Seated and serves as Club Feast’s CEO, said the startup works with restaurants to select a few meals that they can afford to offer at the $5.99 price.
 Diners, meanwhile, sign up for a weekly meal plan and place their orders at least 24 hours ahead of time.
 The restaurant then knows exactly how much of a dish will be purchased, so they can plan ahead and cook in an efficient and economical way.

 “We really work with them to create a meal that they can make at a price that works for their users,” Atallah said.
-Plus, he noted that with all the orders placed ahead of time, Club Feast and its partners can plan efficient delivery routes without having to build sophisticated algorithms for optimizing on-demand deliveries: “Sometimes the best solutions are the simplest ones.”
+Plus, he noted that with all the orders placed ahead of time, Club Feast and its partners can plan the best routes without having to build sophisticated algorithms for optimizing on-demand deliveries: “Sometimes the best solutions are the simplest ones.”

 Of course, that requires more planning and upfront commitment from diners.
-However, Atallah noted that while meal credits are bought via weekly subscription, they can be paused or spent at any time.
+However, Atallah noted that while meal credits are purchased via weekly subscription, they can be paused or spent at any time.
 He also suggested that he doesn’t see Club Feast as a direct competitor to on-demand food delivery — instead, he suggested that he continues to use DoorDash and Uber Eats for spur-of-the-moment orders or special occasions, while Club Feast is a more affordable option for regular meals.

 “With our price point, our average user orders eight times a month,” he said.
 “Why not make the pie much bigger?”